-You want to ensure that your resources are directed to best effect, and that means creating a spending plan that works well for your situation, and helps you prepare for the future.
+In these tough economic times, many recognize the importance of financial planning.
+You want to ensure that your resources are directed to the best effect, and that means creating a spending plan that works well for your situation and helps you prepare for the future.

-Happily, a large number of free online budget tools exists.
+Good budgeting software can help you take charge of your finances.
+Happily, a large number of free online budget tools exist.
 You can get help for nearly any budgetary need you have.

 Your information is automatically updated as it appears in your accounts.
 In many cases, categories are automatically assigned to your spending.

-You can also track your progress toward retirement goals, as well as use Mint to create a debt pay down plan.
-Visual tools, including graphs and reports, clearly illustrate your situation, and help you chart a course.
+You can also track your progress toward retirement goals, as well as use Mint to create a debt pay-down plan.
+Visual tools, including graphs and reports, clearly illustrate your situation and help you chart a course.

+For those who want to add tracking to various aspects of their budget, Empower is an option.
 Your financial dashboard allows you to see everything that is going on in your financial life.
 You can see the big picture, and track your progress as you work toward your goals.

 On top of that, you can track your investment portfolio, and even receive objective investment advice.
 If you want help actually managing your investments, you can get personalized ideas, as long as you are willing to pay a 1% fee.

-Personal Capital vs. Mint: Which is Better?
+Empower vs. Mint: Which Is Better?

 If you are wary of allowing an online app access to your accounts, you might consider BudgetPulse.

 You don’t give away your account usernames and passwords, and you can track your spending and set goals.
 The ability to visualize your money is available with charts and graphs.
 On top of that, you can create financial goals to share with your friends and family.

 Monitor your spending, and keep track of your upcoming bills with the help of Buxfer.
 This online budgeting tool is aimed at 20-somethings interested in getting their finances under control and starting out right.

 Additionally, Buxfer helps you manage group expenses.
 You can split different bills up, figure out who owes what, and even make payments online, taking care of IOUs with ease.

-The threads of your financial life meet together with the help of moneyStrands.
+The threads of your financial life meet together with the help of MoneyStrands.
 This software is one that can important your financial information from your banking institutions and credit issuers.
 Create a 12-month spending plan, and then use this software to keep you on track.

 Once you know where your money is going, it’s easier to spot money leaks and change behaviors.
 Moneytrackin’ helps you see where it all goes.
-It also provides help with tracking and dividing shared expenses, and creating shared budgets.
-Moneytrackin’ also includes helpful tools for small business accounting.
+It also provides help with tracking and dividing shared expenses and creating shared budgets.
+Moneytrackin also includes helpful tools for small business accounting.
 If you have a home business, this software can help you keep track of relevant income and expenses.
 It’s a great tool that can help you manage various aspects of your finances.

 My Spending Plan

-My Spending Plan also sends you emails and alerts, and reminds you of bills that need to be paid.
-On top of that you can personalize your settings to see your own big picture.
+My Spending Plan also sends you emails and alerts and reminds you of bills that need to be paid.
+On top of that, you can personalize your settings to see your own big picture.
 My Spending Plan also includes coupons and promotions that can help you save money and live within your means.

 If you are looking for something straightforward and simple, BudgetSimple might be helpful.
 The main point of this budgeting tool is to help you get out of debt.
 You track your expenses, manage your bills, and learn how to live within your means.
 There are no frills with BudgetSimple, but it is one of the easiest ways to create a budget.
 Plus, you can view your progress with the help of charts and other visuals.